aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-open-office-xml-2007-and-2010-formats/paragraph-features-supported-on-docx-import/_index.md

 ---
 title: Paragraph Features Supported on DOCX Import
-description: "Aspose.Words for Java allows you to work with paragraph features supported on Open Office XML 2007 an 2010 Format import."
+description: "Aspose.Words for Java allows you to work with paragraph features supported on Open Office XML 2007 and 2010 Format import."
 type: docs
 weight: 80
 url: /java/paragraph-features-supported-on-docx-import/